shamsa-abid/PythonCodeMetricsCalculator/Private/Response.md

 It is important to note that correctness alone does not guarantee trustworthiness.
 Trustworthy code must also be reliable, secure, and aligned with best practices, which are not captured by correctness metrics.
 While our current work does not yet introduce explicit trustworthiness metrics, it lays the foundation for incorporating such measures in the future.
 By evaluating models across a spectrum of quality attributes, our work is a step toward developing frameworks for trustworthy code evaluation.
 This broader perspective highlights the importance of our contribution in advancing the discourse on trustworthiness in code generation.

-### Enhanced Prompt Reliance of Human-written Solutions
+### Enhanced Prompt Reliance on Human-written Solutions

 We acknowledge that the dependency of the Enhanced Prompt approach on human-written solutions may raise questions about the validity of the evaluation outcomes when applied to autonomous code generation scenarios.
 However, the Enhanced Prompt approach was not intended as a standalone solution but rather as a method to explore how incorporating baseline examples influences model outputs.
 Our results demonstrate the capability of GPT models to produce better quality code against given baseline code.
 For code improvement workflows, where developers interact with models to iteratively refine code, the Enhanced Prompt approach may be useful.